jcarley/cli/Docs.md

   -s, --skip-poll=false   Whether or not to wait for the restore to finish
 ```

 `backup restore` restores your database service to a previous point in time. **Be careful** using this command as your database will be wiped.
-The backup ID can be found by running the <a href="#backup-list">backup list</a> command.
+The backup ID can be found by running the [backup list](#backup-list) command.
 Regardless of a successful backup or not, the logs for the backup will be printed to the console when the backup is finished.
 Here is a sample command

 ```
 catalyze backup restore db01 cd2b4bce-2727-42d1-89e0-027bf3f1a203
 ```
-## <span id="console">console</span>
+## console <a id="console"></a>

 ```
 Usage: catalyze console SERVICE_NAME [COMMAND]